lanceewing/joric/README.md

 Not everyone is a fan of Java desktop apps, due to the overhead of downloading and installing the Java virtual machine, so if you do not already have Java installed, then I would recommend using the web version, as the web version should work on any modern web browser.

 ## Installing the Android APK
 JOric's build process also creates a native Android APK file.
-This can be found as an a separate asset available under the Releases page:
+This can be found as a separate asset available under the Releases page:

 https://github.com/lanceewing/joric/releases/latest